Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Foundations of PSOA Knowledge Representation

 \subsection{Possible Dependence-to-Independence Reductions}

 We now discuss possible reductions that translate dependent descriptors to independent descriptors, mainly by encoding the former as the latter.

-Referring to the metamodel of Appendix~\ref{sec:psoametamodel}, reductions of kinds of psoa atoms to other kinds have already been done before the introduction of the perspectivity dimension D$_3$ such as, in the descriptor-kind dimension D$_2$, of a tuple to slots (``positional-to-slotted'', with slot names like {\tt arg1}, ..., {\tt argN}) and vice versa (``slotted-to-positional'') of slots to a tuple \cite{BoleyShafiq+11}.
+Reductions of kinds of psoa atoms to other kinds have already been done before the introduction of dimension D$_3$ for descriptor dependency (cf. Appendix~\ref{sec:psoametamodel}) such as, in dimension D$_2$ for descriptor variety, of a tuple to slots (``positional-to-slotted'', with slot names like {\tt arg1}, ..., {\tt argN}) and vice versa (``slotted-to-positional'') of slots to a tuple \cite{BoleyShafiq+11}.
 Both of these should now be done in a {\it dependency-preserving} manner, so that an independent (resp., dependent) tuple reduces to a bag of independent (resp., dependent) slots, and a bag of independent (resp., dependent) slots reduces to an independent (resp., dependent) tuple.
-Other reductions are likewise possible such as, in the OID dimension D$_1$, of oidful to oidless atoms (moving the OID to a new, `zeroth', argument position \cite{POSL10}, similarly as on the runtime level by PSOATransRun's TPTP/Prolog primitives, cf. Section~\ref{sec:implement}) and vice versa (PSOA's objectification, cf. \cite{Boley11d,Boley15b,ZouBoley16}).
+Other reductions are likewise possible such as, in the OID dimension D$_1$, of oidful to oidless atoms (moving the OID to a new left-most argument position \cite{POSL10}, similarly as on the runtime level by PSOATransRun's TPTP/Prolog primitives, cf. Section~\ref{sec:implement}) and vice versa (PSOA's objectification, cf. \cite{Boley11d,Boley15b,ZouBoley16}).

 The current subsection augments these to considerations of reductions, in D$_3$, of dependent to independent descriptors, which could be complemented by reductions of independent to dependent descriptors (again, as done on the runtime level by PSOATransRun).
-However, of all these reductions, only (static or dynamic \cite{ZouBoley16}) objectification of oidless to oidful atoms, in D$_1$, is required by PSOATransRun (as will be indicated), while the reductions in every dimension contribute to maximum expressivity for PSOA-centered interoperation.
+However, of all these reductions, only (static or dynamic \cite{ZouBoley16}) objectification of oidless to oidful atoms, in D$_1$, is required by PSOATransRun (as will be indicated), while the reductions in every dimension contribute to maximum interoperability with PSOA as a canonical language.